 3-4 hours excluding the approach to the hut

 Getting to the start of the Via Ferrata Catinaccio D'Antermoia

 It's quite the hike to get to Passo Prinzipe, where the via ferrata to the summit of Catinaccio officially starts.
-A taxi shuttle used to operate to rifugio Gardeccia, helping tourists to skip a not so exciting part of the hike, but it has been recently cancelled.
+A taxi shuttle used to operate to rifugio Gardeccia, helping tourists to skip the not so exciting part of the hike, but it has been recently cancelled.